upstairs-at-erics/infisical-conf/README.md

 ```

 **Keywords**
+log_level = DEBUG / INFO / WARNING / ERROR  / CRITICAL

 redact  = True/False
 If True, ensures no values are recorded in logs

 visuals = True/False
 If True, the console log will show helpful visual clues about the status of cache including the Cache Tree, Dirty Tree and Project Table.

 readonly = True/False
 If True prevents any updates on Infisical (inhibits push features) - assuming these are allowed anyway by the Machine Identity credentials

 ### Usage
-Here is an example of the methods that can be used - assumes the Infisicalmanager has been instantiated.
+Somme of the main methods that can be used - assumes the Infisicalmanager has been instantiated.

 ``` python